Key players in Syria's long civil war, reignited by shock rebel offensive - ExBulletin

 The capture of Aleppo by the Syrian government at the end of 2016 was a turning point in the conflict and the loss of the city in recent days constitutes a major setback.

 Iran's military advisers and proxy fighters played a crucial role in bolstering Assad's forces throughout the war.
 But the Iranian-backed Lebanese militant group Hezbollah has been significantly weakened in its recent war with Israel and Iran has been distracted by the conflict.
-On Monday, Iranian-backed Iraqi militias deployed to Syria to support the government's counter-offensive.
+Monday, supported by Iran Iraqi militias deployed in Syria to support the government's counter-offensive.

-The Russian military has supported Assad from the Mediterranean coast, where it maintains its only naval base outside the former Soviet Union, and from Hemeimeem air base in Latakia province, which houses hundreds of troops Russians.
+The Russian military has supported Assad from the Mediterranean coast, where it maintains its only naval base outside the former Soviet Union, and Hemeimeem Air Base in Latakia province, which is home to hundreds of Russian soldiers.
 But much of his attention and resources have been focused on his war in Ukraine.

 Insurgent groups, mainly supported by Turkey